dgcameron/erpcloudextract/README.md

 ### **High level approach**

-- ICS (bulk extract possible with limitations, but not recommended).
+- Oracle Integration Cloud (OIC) (bulk extract possible with limitations, but not recommended).
 - Application Development Framework (ADF) View Objects (VO):
     - Available as part of ERP Cloud.
     - Custom VOs must be created by developers to extend applications and expose custom fields.